 The program is intended for obtaining truth tables of logical functions with the number of variables from one to five.
-A logical (Boolean) function of n variables y = f(x1, x2, …, xn) is a function with all variables and the function itself can take only two values: 0 et 1.
+A logical (Boolean) function of n variables y = f(x1, x2, …, xn) is a function with all variables and the function itself can take only two values: 0 and 1.

-Variables that can take only two values 0 et 1 are called logical variables (or just variables).
+Variables that can take only two values 0 and 1 are called logical variables (or just variables).
 Note that a logical variable x can imply under number 0 some statement which is false, and under number 1 some statement which is true.

 It follows from the definition of a logical function that a function of n variables is a mapping Bn to B, which can be defined directly by a table called the truth table of this function.

 The basic functions of logic are functions of two variables z = f(x,y).

 The number of these functions is 24 = 16.
 Let us renumber them and arrange them in the natural order.